rheiland/xml2jupyter/paper/paper.md

-Xml2jupyter has helped us port PhysiCell-related Jupyter tools to nanoHUB [@nanoHUB_2013], a scientific cloud for nanoscience education and research that includes running interactive <!-- or batch --> simulations.
+Xml2jupyter has helped us port PhysiCell-related Jupyter tools to nanoHUB [@nanoHUB_2013], a scientific cloud for nanoscience education and research that includes running interactive <!-- or batch --> simulations in a browser.
 For example, we show screen shots from our [`pc4cancerbots`](https://nanohub.org/tools/pc4cancerbots) tool running on nanoHUB, where the *User Params* tab has been generated using the `xml2jupyter.py` script.
 Other PhysiCell-related nanoHUB tools that have been created using xml2jupyter include [`pc4heterogen`](https://nanohub.org/tools/pc4heterogen) and [`pcISA`](https://nanohub.org/tools/pcisa).